david2611/pdq_evaluation/README.md

  Also, by default, coco json format does not consider the existence of a covariance matrix which is needed for PDQ calculations.
-The conversion script assigns by default a zero'ed covariance matrix, but if a detection element in the coco json file (`det_json_file`) comes with a key `covar_xyxy`, the conversion script will use that covariance matrix instead of the default one with zeros.
+The conversion script assigns by default a zero'ed covariance matrix, but if a detection element in the coco json file (`det_json_file`) comes with a key `covars`, the conversion script will use that covariance matrix instead of the default one with zeros.
+Please refer to the previous section `RVC1 Detection Format` for further information on how `covars` should be formatted in the json file.

 evaluate.py
 -----------